Volanda-Zhu/Foodine/README.md

 # Foodine
 ![image](https://github.com/Volanda-Zhu/Foodine/blob/master/website.jpg)

-project objective: To provide the customer the most authentic eating experience based on their appetite.
+Project objective: To provide the customer the most authentic eating experience based on their appetite.

 Instructions:
 1. Install all the packages mentioned below.